modir/laminas-book/docs/forms.md

 failed.
 Because this work is rather boring, Laminas Framework provides you with special view helpers intended for rendering the form.

+!!! note
-> For simple forms (which do not show error messages), you can use raw HTML tags
-> for rendering the form and ignore laminas-provided form view helpers.
+    For simple forms (which do not show error messages), you can use raw HTML tags for rendering the form and ignore laminas-provided form view helpers.
-> But, form view helpers are really unavoidable
-> when rendering complex forms that may display validation errors and/or add
+    But, form view helpers are really unavoidable when rendering complex forms that may display validation errors and/or add fields dynamically.
-> fields dynamically.

 ### Preparing the Form Model for Rendering